roelderickx/ogr2osm/README.md

   -o OUTPUT, --output OUTPUT
                         Set destination .osm file name and location.
   -f, --force           Force overwrite of output file.
-  --osm                 Write the output as an OSM file in stead of a PBF file --no-upload-false     Omit upload=false from the completed file to suppress
+  --pbf                 Write the output as a PBF file in stead of an OSM file --no-upload-false     Omit upload=false from the completed file to suppress
                         JOSM warnings when uploading.
   --never-download      Prevent JOSM from downloading more data to this file.